section-engineering-education/engineering-education/articles/how-to-generate-url-and-text-qr-codes-using-node/index.md

 ### Pre-Requisites

-Some of the basic requirments for this tutorial are:
+Some of the basic requirements for this tutorial are:

 - Basic understanding of HTML, CSS, and web development
 - Basic understanding of Node.js